A Validation Approach to Over-parameterized Matrix and Image Recovery: Introduction

+However, \texttt{GD} with \texttt{SRI} alone is not practical.
+Because the method so far could not identify the iterate achieves the minimax error and will eventually overfit the noise if not stopped properly (See \Cref{fig:overfit}).
+To this end, we introduce a practical and efficient stopping strategy for over parametrized matrix sensing based on the classical validation set approach.
+In particular, we hold out a subset $(y_\val, \calA_\val)$ from the data set when training our model.
+We then use the validation loss $\frac{1}{2}\left\|\calA_\val\left(U_t U_t^\top\right) - y_\val\right\|_2^2$ to monitor the recovery error $\frac{1}{2}\|U_tU_t^\top -\truX\|_F^2$ (see red and black curves in \Cref{fig:overfit}) and detect the valley of the recovery error curve.

-\begin{theorem}[Informal] The validation approach identifies an iterate with a statistical error of $\tilde\calO(\sigma^2n \trur/m)$, which is minimax optimal. \end{theorem} This result shows that the gap (in terms of recovery error) between our detected iterate and the best iterate is typically very small, which is further verified by \Cref{fig:overfit} and experiments in \Cref{sec:exp}.
+\begin{theorem}[Informal] The validation approach identifies an iterate with a statistical error of $\tilde\calO(\sigma^2n \trur/m)$, which is minimax optimal. \end{theorem} This result shows that the gap (in terms of recovery error) between our detected iterate and the best iterate is typically small, which is further verified by \Cref{fig:overfit} and experiments in \Cref{sec:exp}.
+In Figure \ref{fig: experiment_intro_main}, we also numerically see that the iterates identified by the validation approach (the blue curves) are not sensitive to the parametrized rank and obey the minimax error rate $\tilde\calO(\sigma^2n \trur/m)$.
+Henceforth, the two issues are now addressed theoretically and practically.

-\paragraph{Other related work} Over-parameterized matrix recovery has also been studied in the presence of sparse additive noise \cite{you2020robust,ding2021rank,ma2021sign,ma2022global}, which either models the noise as an explicit term in the optimization objective \cite{you2020robust}, or uses subgradient methods with diminishing step sizes for the $\ell_1$ loss of \cite{ding2021rank,ma2021sign,ma2022global}.
-Though the work \cite{ma2022global} also extends the approach of $\ell_1$ loss to the Gaussian noise, it is based on the assumption of the so-called sign-RIP for the sensing operator.
-Such property is only known to be satisfied by Gaussian distribution and the proof relies heavily on the rotation invariance of Gaussian.\footnote{To be more specific, the proof requires $\frac{1}{m}\mathbb{E}[\norm{\Amap(X)}{1}] = c\fronorm{X}$ for some number $c>0$ independent of $X$.
-Such property does not hold for general subgaussian random variables.} This sign-RIP condition is unknown and potentially not to hold for other distributions, such as the Rademacher distribution.
-Also, subgradient method requires diminishing step sizes which need to be fine-tuned in practice.
+\paragraph{Relationship to the noiseless case and the classical validation approach} We note that it is expected that the results from the noiseless case \cite{li2018algorithmic,stoger2021small} can be extended to the noisy case to a certain extent.
+What is surprising to us is that the extension is actually statistically optimal.
+Achieving this requires careful and delicate handling of the error caused by the noise and different techniques beyond the noiseless case (see detailed explanation in \ref{sec: PhaseIIandIII}).
+As for stopping via a validation set, though it is a common practice, due to the hardness of trajectory analysis and nonconvexity, it usually lacks some theoretical guarantees.
+In this work, we show that this simple approach is provably effective, and in fact optimal, in the setting of overparamtrized matrix sensing.